top of page

 -

-Federal Wetlands – Are contained within the proposed site contains, of which all have not been delineated, only the portions of the property that the owner requested.
-The Town has not pursued having all wetlands on the property flagged.
+NOT all Wetlands on the Property Flagged – Are contained within the proposed site contains, of which all have not been delineated, only the portions of the property that the owner requested.
+NEW DEC oversite/

 Water Runoff Problems – would be created by the proposed project for the neighbors.